Molecular anthropology: Problem of calibration

 There are several problems not seen in the above.
 First, mutations occur as random events.
-Second, the chance that any site in the genome varies is different from the next site, a very good example is the codons for amino acids, the first two nt in a codon may mutate at 1 per billion years, but the third nt may mutate 1 per million years.
+Second, the chance that any site in the genome varies is different from the next site, a good example is the codons for amino acids, the first two nt in a codon may mutate at 1 per billion years, but the third nt may mutate 1 per million years.
 Unless scientist study the sequence of a great many animals, particularly those close to the branch being examined, they generally do not know what the rate of mutation for a given site.
 Mutations do occur at 1st and 2nd positions of codons, but in most cases these mutations are under negative selection and so are removed from the population over small periods of time.
 In defining the rate of evolution in the anchor one has the problem that random mutation creates.
 For example, a rate of .005 or .010 can also explain 24 mutations according to the binomial probability distribution.
 Some of the mutations that did occur between the two have reverted, hiding an initially higher rate.
 Selection may play into this, a rare mutation may be selective at point X in time, but later climate may change or the species migrates and it is not longer selective, and pressure exerted on new mutations that revert the change, and sometimes the reversion of a nt can occur, the greater the distance between two species the more likely this is going to occur.
 In addition, from that ancestral species both species may randomly mutate a site to the same nucleotide.
 Many times this can be resolved by obtaining DNA samples from species in the branches, creating a parsimonious tree in which the order of mutation can be deduced, creating branch-length diagram.
 This diagram will then produce a more accurate estimate of mutations between two species.
 Statistically one can assign variance based on the problem of randomnicity, back mutations, and parallel mutations (homoplasies) in creating an error range.